Controversy and the Inspirer (Psychopathic) Character

 The intuitive capacities of the Inspirer are formidable, with very strong abilities to read what is going on inside of other people, although the understanding of the meaning of what is going on is often very distorted.
 The inspirer is not hampered by the self-absorption of most other pre-oedipal characters, and therefore is able to better pay attention to others in real time.
 This can contribute to the seductiveness that is often noted.

 Inspirers are very adept at the workings of power.
-They are often admired for this, even if unconsciously, and bestowed a certain credibility and even immunity for it.
-That is, in parts of society in which power is admired (entertainment, politics, corporate business, academia, etc), they can disturb many things, but are often not held to the same account as someone else might be, because they are seen as special or as above routine consequences.
+They are often openly admired for this, and bestowed a certain credibility and even immunity for it.
+That is, in parts of society in which power is admired (entertainment, politics, corporate business, academia, etc), they can disturb many things, but are often not held to the same account as someone else might be, because they are seen as special, or as above routine consequences.

 Aggression is used as a defense against surrender to feelings, which are equated with weakness, or to the will of others.
 Because aggression is readily available, inspirers may easily lead or dominate groups.
 Inspirers are frequently leading corporations, large religious congregations, non-profit organizations, and political entities.
 Aggression tends toward competitiveness in any person.
 In the Inspirer, the addition of denial of feeling can increase the tendency to violate the rights of others.

 This character is named for his or her ability to inspire groups, either as leader, or simply as inspirational speaker.
 This arises mainly from the manner and energy of delivery, rather than any intrinsic message.
 Inspirers tend not to have any durable, coherent body of belief, but rather use an accumulation of truisms and good, but unrelated insights to impress and lead others.
-Clarifying or challenging questions about this inspirational content tend to be answered with more interesting anecdote or insight, not actual examination of the material questioned.
+Clarifying or challenging questions about this inspirational content tend to be answered with more interesting anecdotes or insights, not with actual examination of the material questioned.
 This is why it is not possible for others to master these 'systems', they are being made up 'on the go.'
 In this way, inspirers are always needed and always special.
+Organizations led therefore, can drift toward cultishness easily.
 The effect on others of bringing a feeling of readiness to act is undeniable, however.

 Their is a powerful investment in and identification with idealized and powerful images and self-images.
 There is a need to be special, as with most pre-oedipal characters, but in this case, the inspirer lives out the need by actually believing and convincing others this has already occurred instead of being just on the verge.